-On the average, five times as many people read the headline as read the body copy Tweet This!.
-When you have written your headline, you have spent 80 cents our of your dollar.
-David Ogilvy, Confessions of an Advertising Man.
+On average, five times as many people read the headline as read the body copy.
+When you have written your headline, you have spent 80 cents out of your dollar.

 Notice I did not say how to write clickbait, or how to get readers just to click.
 Every time you do that, you lose the hard-earned trust of your reader.
 And trust is the desire of every marketer who wishes to do business with their next reader.
 It’s why most clickbait sites aren’t selling anything but ad space.
 They need numbers to increase their ad rates, not the trust of those visitors.